 3 In preparing this article, and in previous discussions with translators and others, one common criticism I encountered is, to put it bluntly, that certification can be an excuse for certifying bodies to enrich themselves.
 Having seen a number of pay-for-play certifications in the past in various industries, I can see why some could take this position.
-However, in my previous work with the now-defunct Localization Industry Standards Association, I was involved with two task forces that looked at the issue of localizer certification, and both of these task forces determined that the financial viability of a proper certification program was by no means self-evident.
+However, in my previous work with the now-defunct Localization Industry Standards Association, I was involved with two task forces that looked at the issue of localizer certification program was by no means self-evident.
 Indeed, many T&I certification programs are part of not-for-profit professional organizations, and some programs are subsidized by their parent organizations, demonstrating a desire to serve the industry rather than to make money.